Seiderlord/obesta-demo/README.md

 ![simpleArchitecture.png](simpleArchitecture.png)

-Note: The authentication server gets an own scheme in the database store its data.
+Note: The authentication server gets a scheme in the database to store its non-business data.

 ### Technology Stack